AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 ## [1] 0.5758321
 ```

 Next, we can use `sample` to randomly select 100 observations from the range 1 to 100, with replacement.
-This is equivalent to constructing a new bootstrap data set and recomputing $\hat\alpha$ based on the new data set.
+This is equivalent to constructing a new bootstrap data set and recomputing $$\hat\alpha$$ based on the new data set.

 ```r